Sex Crimes Attorney in New Jersey

 Make a strong argument for pre-trial intervention (PTI).
 If the circumstances of your case allow for it, our legal team may ask that you be ordered to complete a court-supervised program instead of facing formal prosecution.

 Put up a strong defense in court.
-With years of experience on both sides of the courtroom, our dedicated New Jersey sex crimes defense lawyer knows how the prosecution builds a case and how juries think.
+With years of experience on both sides of the courtroom, our dedicated New Jersey criminal defense lawyer knows how the prosecution builds a case and how juries think.
 If your case ends up going to court, we will use that in-depth knowledge to aggressively defend you.

 A serious criminal charge can ruin your life and haunt you and your family for years to come.
 Let our experienced New Jersey sex crimes lawyer review your case and start building a strong defense.
 Our understanding and compassionate legal team believe in your right to be presumed innocent, and we will fight for your future and your freedom every step of the way.